tducnguyen-ccg/grammar_correction/README.md

 ## Training new model

 ### Pre-processing data
-Pre-process IWSLT dataset and write binarized data that can be used for model training to path: <br>
-_data-bin/iwslt14.tokenized.de-en_
+Pre-process and binarize the IWSLT dataset

 ```
 > cd examples/translation/